-Adding your debit cards and/or Hawaiian Airlines® Bank of Hawaii World Elite Mastercard® to Apple Pay is your choice; you can add or remove any of your cards when needed.
+Adding your debit cards or credit cards to Apple Pay is your choice; you can add or remove any of your cards when needed.
 You should always remove your card(s) before allowing someone else to use your iPhone.

 13. What if my Apple device is lost or stolen?

-If your Apple device is lost or stolen, use “Find My Apple Device” to quickly suspend or remove your digital account numbers from the respective device.
+If your Apple device is lost or stolen, use “Find My Apple Device” on another supported device to quickly suspend or remove your digital account numbers from the respective device.